 The National Flood Insurance Program is administered by FEMA.
 FEMA works closely with more than 80 private insurance companies to offer flood insurance to homeowners, renters, and business owners.
 The cost of the insurance that they provide varies depending on how much insurance is purchased, what it covers and the property's flood risk.
 In addition, in order to qualify for flood insurance, your home must be in a community that has joined the NFIP and agreed to enforce sound floodplain management standards.
 Insurance can only be purchased through an agent, not directly through the NFIP.

-How Homeowners and Buyers Can Use FEMA Flood Maps
+How Homeowners and Buyers Can Use FEMA Flood Zone Maps

 Reviewing the flood maps of your area is the first step towards understanding your risk.
 To make the FEMA maps more customized to the individual homeowner, FEMA offers the option to easily print a single section of the larger FIRM.
 This “FIRMette” is a printable and savable map document of a user-customized portion of a FEMA flood map.
 See here for instructions on using this process.